bertofurth/Seagate-Central-Samba/README_MANUALLY_INSTALL_BINARIES.md

 ### su/root access on the Seagate Central.
-Make sure that you can establish an ssh session to the Seagate Central and that you can succesfully issue the **su** command to gain root priviledges.
+Make sure that you can establish an ssh session to the Seagate Central and that you can successfully issue the **su** command to gain root privileges.
 Note that some later versions of Seagate Central firmware deliberately disable su access by default.

 The alternative procedure detailed in